Les secrets du nettoyage par ultrason

 The secrets of ultrasonic cleaning

-When it comes to cleaning vinyl records, ultrasonic cleaning is the preferred method for its effectiveness and performance.
-However, you still need to understand how it works and follow a few rules, especially when using a machine that wasn't originally designed for this purpose.
+In the art of cleaning vinyl records, using an ultrasonic system is the preferred method due to its effectiveness and performance.
+However, it's essential to understand how it works and follow certain rules, especially when using a machine not originally designed for this purpose.

-Indeed, machines such as Humminguru, Degritter, Audio Desk, KL Audio, etc. have been specifically designed to clean vinyl records.
-Apart from the few available settings, everything is done to obtain the best possible result based on the characteristics of the equipment and in complete safety for the media.
+Indeed, machines such as the Humminguru, Degritter, Audio Desk, KL Audio, etc., have been specifically designed to clean vinyl records.
+Aside from a few available settings, everything is done to achieve the best possible result based on the equipment's characteristics and with complete safety for the record.

-The subject of this article is rather about ultrasonic cleaning tanks designed for general use but equipped with a device allowing several discs to be installed and ensure their rotation during the cleaning process.
-These devices are very generally manufactured in China and can integrate more or less sophisticated functions but no automation.
-For those who have invested in this type of equipment, it is a question of implementing the right method to ensure optimal results.
+This article focuses on ultrasonic cleaning tanks designed for general use but equipped with a device that allows for the installation of multiple discs and their rotation during the cleaning process.
+These units are generally manufactured in China and may include more or less sophisticated features, but no automation.
+Those who have invested in this type of equipment must implement the correct method to ensure optimal results.

 Principle of ultrasonic cleaning

-A bit of theory: It involves diffusing a high frequency of several tens of kilohertz into a liquid medium to cause a phenomenon called cavitation.
-The waves will cause cyclical pressures and depressions in the fluid, thus generating vacuum bubbles.
-These bubbles then spontaneously implode under the pressure of the water.
-It is this implosion that will expel a hyper-localized jet of liquid at high pressure onto the surface to be cleaned and which will therefore dislodge the impurities.
+A bit of theory: This involves emitting a high-frequency sound, on the order of tens of kilohertz, into a liquid medium to induce a phenomenon called cavitation.
+The waves create cyclical pressure and vacuum fluctuations within the fluid, generating vacuum bubbles.
+These bubbles then spontaneously implode under the water pressure.
+This implosion expels a highly localized jet of liquid at high pressure onto the surface to be cleaned, thus dislodging the impurities.

 What ultrasound frequency?

-There is not much choice in reality, the majority of cheap bins use a frequency of around 40 kHz which is sufficient for cleaning vinyl records.
+There are few options in reality; most cheap bins use a frequency of around 40 kHz, which is sufficient for cleaning vinyl records.

-Overall, the higher the frequency, the smaller the cavitation bubbles will be, resulting in more precise cleaning but also less energetic.
-The opposite allows for more effective cleaning, but on larger particles and will tend to heat the bath more quickly.
-So it's a matter of compromise!
+Generally, a higher frequency results in smaller cavitation bubbles, leading to more precise cleaning but also less energy consumption.
+Conversely, a higher frequency allows for more effective cleaning, but on larger particles, and tends to heat the bath more quickly.
+It's therefore a matter of compromise!

-In any case, avoid frequencies that are too low (< 40 kHz) which are rather reserved for cleaning coarse mechanical parts.
+In any case, avoid very low frequencies (< 40 kHz) which are rather reserved for cleaning coarse mechanical parts.

-Use demineralized water, never tap water, which is too high in minerals.
-This water will prevent the sandblasting effect on the record and will not leave a mineral charge when drying once the record is cleaned.
-The addition of a surfactant provides additional effectiveness by increasing the fluidity of the water, that is, by allowing the water to penetrate deep into the groove (reducing the surface tension of the fluid).
-You can use our Concentrated Vinyl Cleaner product for this, which is a mixture of two types of Tergitol that significantly improves cleaning.
+Use demineralized water, never tap water, which is far too high in minerals.
+This water will prevent the record from sandblasting and will not leave any mineral residue after drying once the record has been cleaned.
+Adding a surfactant provides additional effectiveness by increasing the water's fluidity, allowing it to penetrate deeply into the groove (reducing the fluid's surface tension).
+For this, you can use our Concentrated Vinyl Cleaner , a blend of two types of Tergitol that significantly improves cleaning.
 This is the product we use at Record Clinic during the Cleaning stage of our Premium process.
-This high-performance surfactant is popular with archiving professionals and audiophiles due to its very low sound signature and its effectiveness.
-Rinsing is not necessary if the recommended dosage is respected (2 drops per liter of solution).
+This high-performance surfactant is highly regarded by archiving professionals and audiophiles due to its very low sonic signature and effectiveness.
+Rinsing is not necessary if the recommended dosage is followed (2 drops per liter of solution).

-Pure alcohol such as Isopropanol (IPA) at 99.9% or higher can also be added for its degreasing properties, but in modest proportions.
-We recommend not exceeding 2.5% for safety and efficiency reasons (a higher level does not improve cleaning).
-Be careful, always dilute the surfactant well in the solution before adding the IPA (risk of "lumps" forming).
+You can also add pure isopropanol (IPA) alcohol at 99.9% or higher for its degreasing properties, but in small quantities.
+We recommend not exceeding 2.5% for safety and effectiveness reasons (a higher concentration does not improve cleaning).
+Caution: always dilute the surfactant thoroughly in the solution before adding the IPA (risk of lump formation).

-Avoid using dishwashing detergent or modified alcohols that contain other unwanted components such as perfume, dye, glycerin or other fatty products.
+Avoid using dishwashing detergent or denatured alcohols that contain other undesirable components such as perfume, dye, glycerin or other fatty products.

-Before proceeding with the first cleaning, it is important to degas the cleaning fluid.
-The idea is to remove all the gases dissolved in the water to improve cleaning efficiency.
-Indeed, some of the ultrasound energy will be captured by the bath itself, reducing the action on the objects to be cleaned.
-If your device operates at a frequency of 40 kHz, run the degassing for approximately 20 minutes.
+Before the first cleaning cycle, it's essential to degas the cleaning fluid.
+The goal is to remove all the gases dissolved in the water to improve cleaning efficiency.
+Some of the ultrasonic energy will be absorbed by the bath itself, reducing its effectiveness on the objects being cleaned.
+If your device operates at a frequency of 40 kHz, run the degassing process for approximately 20 minutes.
 At 80 kHz, 5 minutes is sufficient.

-If your device doesn't have this feature, wash a first batch of records and repeat a second time.
-The first pass will degas the bath, the second will allow for effective cleaning of your records.
-Never run an ultrasonic machine while empty!
+If your machine doesn't have this function, wash a batch of discs first and repeat the process.
+The first pass will degas the bath, and the second will effectively clean your discs.
+Never run an ultrasonic cleaner when empty!

-There's no need to leave your records in your ultrasonic cleaner for too long: given the characteristics of a vinyl record and the depth of the groove, 2 minutes is enough to remove all contaminants.
-Exposure for longer will not improve cleaning results and may cause the cleaner to heat up unnecessarily.
+There's no need to leave your records in the ultrasonic cleaner for too long: given the characteristics of a vinyl record and the depth of the groove, 2 minutes is enough to remove all contaminants.
+Longer exposure won't improve the cleaning and will likely cause the bath to overheat unnecessarily.

-Since approximately 1/3 of the surface is immersed in the bath (water level under the label), a 6-minute cycle will be enough to ensure proper cleaning of your vinyl records rotating in your machine.
+Since approximately 1/3 of the surface is immersed in the bath (water level below the macaron), a 6-minute cycle will therefore be sufficient to ensure proper cleaning of your vinyl records rotating in your machine.

 Rotation speed

 If possible, set your motor to the lowest possible speed.
-Ideally, you should spin your discs once or twice in a 6-minute cycle.
-By reducing the speed, you reduce the water current (wake caused by the disc moving in the bath) on the surface of the disc, which impairs the effectiveness of the ultrasound.
-This will allow time for the cavitation phenomenon to work effectively on the soiled parts.
+Ideally, run your discs once or twice in a 6-minute cycle.
+By reducing the speed, you decrease the water current (the wake created by the disc moving in the bath) on the disc's surface, which hinders the effectiveness of the ultrasound.
+This allows the cavitation phenomenon sufficient time to work effectively on the soiled areas.
+If you own a Vevor, Bpac, or equivalent kit, you can use our speed controller , which will allow you to set the lowest possible speed for your kit.

 Separate your discs with the correct distance

-This is an important parameter because an ultrasonic machine uses pressure waves whose wavelength depends on the frequency.
-In the case of cleaning several discs simultaneously, this spacing must therefore allow an identical distribution of energy on each object.
-The ideal seems to be around 20 mm for a tank operating at 40 kHz.
+This is an important parameter because an ultrasonic cleaner uses pressure waves whose wavelength depends on the frequency.
+Therefore, when cleaning several discs simultaneously, this spacing must allow for an even distribution of energy on each disc.
+The ideal spacing appears to be around 20 mm for a tank operating at 40 kHz.

 Monitor the bath temperature

-Many standard ultrasonic cleaners are equipped with a heating mechanism.
-While this is very useful for heat-insensitive objects to increase cleaning efficiency, excessively hot water is extremely dangerous for your record, causing warping.
-Avoid using this device at all costs!
+Many standard ultrasonic cleaners are equipped with a heating element.
+While this is very useful for heat-sensitive items to increase cleaning efficiency, excessively hot water is extremely dangerous for your cleaning disc, causing it to warp.
+Absolutely avoid using this feature!

-You should never exceed a temperature of 30°C for the bath, otherwise your records may be damaged.
-We recommend a temperature between 25°C and 28°C for safe cleaning.
+Never exceed a temperature of 30°C for the bath, otherwise you risk damaging your discs; we recommend a temperature between 25°C and 28°C for safe cleaning.

 Change the bath regularly

-Particles and other contaminants that are extracted from the cleaned records remain suspended in the cleaning bath.
-After a certain number of cycles, this solution will become too loaded and will considerably reduce the cleaning efficiency, or even contaminate your records instead of cleaning them.
-We recommend renewing the solution at most every 8 cycles, but this depends on the number of records cleaned simultaneously and especially on their dirtiness.
-In any case, you do not clean microgroove records with dirty water!
-We also do not recommend reusing a solution after filtration, even very fine, because many microparticles will remain in suspension, as well as grease, soot, tar, and other contaminants in liquid form.
-Similarly, do not keep your bath for too long, at most 5/7 days, because microorganisms (bacteria) will eventually develop there.
+The particles and other contaminants extracted from the cleaned records remain suspended in the cleaning bath.
+After a certain number of cycles, this solution will become too concentrated and will significantly reduce cleaning efficiency, or even contaminate your records instead of cleaning them.
+We recommend changing the solution at most every 8 cycles, but this depends on the number of records being cleaned simultaneously and, above all, on how dirty they are.
+In any case, you should never clean microgroove records with dirty water!
+We also advise against reusing a solution after even very fine filtration, as many microparticles will remain suspended, along with grease, soot, tar, and other contaminants in liquid form.
+Similarly, do not keep your bath for too long, a maximum of 5 to 7 days, as microorganisms (bacteria) will eventually develop.

-You now know the main parameters to follow when cleaning your records yourself using ultrasound.
-Remember that this technique is reserved for vinyl records.
-78 rpm and direct-burning records (Acetates, Pyral) are very sensitive to humidity, should not be exposed to alcohol, and are fragile, so you risk irreparably destroying them.
+You are now familiar with the main parameters to follow when cleaning your records yourself using ultrasound.
+Remember that this technique is only for vinyl records.
+78 rpm records and direct-cut records (acetate, Pyral) are very sensitive to humidity, should not be exposed to alcohol, and are fragile; you risk irreparably damaging them.